 We need everyone, including our industry partners and the general public to do their part, which is why events like the 2011 Michigan Cyber Summit are so important.

 And I'd like to take a moment to applaud the State of Michican and the Governor for the steps you're taking to enhance cybersecurity.
 That includes launching a comprehensive cyber security initiative to help protect families, communities, businesses, and government.
 Michigan is also a leader when it comes to providing cyber security information and tools to business and the public, and creating a culture of cybersecurity through educational programs and public-private partnerships.

-Along with citizen engagement and action, we need a growing and dedicated field of experts – like many of you in this room – who can help us bridge the security gaps that exist, protect our critical cyber infrastucture, and create a more resiliant culture when it comes to the web.
+Along with citizen engagement and action, we need a growing and dedicated field of experts – like many of you in this room – who can help us bridge the security gaps that exist, protect our critical cyber infrastructure, and create a more resilient culture when it comes to the web.

 NCSAM / Stop.Think.Connect